wanhongfu/ebook-library-frontend/README.md

 A demo application for playing with [ReactJS](http://facebook.github.io/react).

-The backend will be based on the [boot-api](https://github.com/springside/springside4/tree/master/examples/boot-api) module which is an example of [SpringSide4](https://github.com/springside/springside4)
+The backend will be based on the [p2p-book-library-backend](https://github.com/wanhongfu/p2p-book-library-backend) module which is duplicated from example module 'boot-api' of [SpringSide4](https://github.com/springside/springside4).